eniscobyforcam/planning-poker/planning-poker-ui/docs/design.md

 # Step 2 - Build a static version in React

+Build and style components, use static texts instead of dynamic data.

 # Step 3 - Identify the  minimal (but complete) representation of UI state